Sliding-Window Thompson Sampling for Non-Stationary Settings: Regret Analysis for Abruptly Changing Environments

-The latter inequality follows from the fact that any round $t \in \mathcal{F}^*$ belongs to a pseudophase $\mathcal{F}_{\psi}^*$ and therefore all the times $t' \in \dsb{t-\tau,t-1}$ will belong to a single phase $\mathcal{F}_\psi$, so that every reward sampled in those times allows to properly distinguish the optimal arm from the suboptimal ones, using Assumption \ref{ass:fasiabruptly} :
+which corresponds to the learnable set in Definition \ref{def:sets}.
+The latter inequality follows from the fact that any round $t \in \mathcal{F}_\tau^*$ belongs to a pseudophase $\mathcal{F}_{\psi,\tau}^*$ and, therefore, all the times $t' \in \dsb{t-\tau,t-1}$ belong to a single phase $\mathcal{F}_{\psi}$.
+By definition of the general suboptimality gap (Definition \ref{def:subgap}), we have: